pedro-gaspar/pedrogaspar.eu/content/posts/2021-07-06-running-elixir.md

 end
 ```

-This similar to the `Gemfile` for ruby or `package.json` for node.js.
+This is similar to the `Gemfile` for ruby or `package.json` for node.js.
 You define the application properties and dependencies in it.

 **lib/hello.ex**